Himo-kai/Himo-kai/README.md

 Of course I also binge Anime, sometimes a little too much.

 ### How I waste my ***<sub>FREE TIME</sub>***
-+ Messing around with code (sometimes it works, if I’m lucky.)
++ Messing around with code (I have no idea what I'm doing.
+Sometimes it works, if I’m lucky.)

-+ Learning new tech (and forgetting half of it,)

-+ Philosophy, astronomy, and random science facts

-+ Finding simple work-arounds to weird problems

-**Why?**
-> *Because it's really cool.*
++ Nothing.
+Sometimes I just do nothing, and it's cool.

++ Anime and which ever game I'm invested in at the time.
+Currently that would be Dota 2

++ Bars....

 ### Don’t be shy ***<sup>龴~</sup>****<ins>ↀ</ins>*۾ ***<sub>ᴥ</sub>*** ۾*<ins>ↀ</ins>****<sup>~龴</sup>***
-I’m always down to chat, swap ideas and ideals, or just geek out about something cool.
+Lets network, make nice and become friends.
 Feel free to open an issue, drop a comment, or hit me up on [Twitter/X](https://x.com/_Himokai_) or on [Reddit](https://www.reddit.com/user/Himo-kai/).

-> “Still figuring things out, one project at a time.”
+> “Still figuring things out, one potatoe chip at a time.”
 ---
 <!---
 Himo-kai/Himo-kai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.